Lyft is offering a $1,200 sign on bonus for new drivers. This is an impressive offer to all those thinking of becoming a Lyft rideshare driver.

 Before applying to become a Lyft driver, you need to meet these requirements.

-Note: First, you need to verify that Lyft is operating in the area you plan to drive and accepting new driver.
+Before going online to apply to become a Lyft Driver, you need to verify that Lyft is operating in the area you plan to drive and accepting new driver.

-The driver requirements
+The driver qualifications

 - Must Be at least 21 years old.